diedummydie/T-Update/README.md

 ![vim](https://github.com/diedummydie/ToME-Update/blob/master/etc/vim.png)

 If you'd like to see how it works, the core functionality is in [this file](https://github.com/diedummydie/ToME-Update/blob/master/T-Update.app/Contents/Resources/tome_update).
 In fact, if you enjoy working in the Terminal, that file is all you need.
-It uses absolute paths, so you can put it in `/usr/local/bin`, $HOME, or wherever you want.
+It uses absolute paths, so you can put it in `/usr/local/bin`, `$HOME`, or wherever you want.
 Just `chmod +x` it to make it executable.
-If you don't put it somewhere in your $PATH, remember to prepend it with dot-slash so your shell knows to look for it in the current folder (`./tome_update`).
+If you don't put it somewhere in your `$PATH`, remember to prepend it with dot-slash so your shell knows to look for it in the current folder (`./tome_update`).

 ### Disclaimer

-This is an unofficial project created by a fan and not affiliated with [DarkGod](https://www.patreon.com/darkgodone).
+This is an unofficial, fan-made project, not affiliated with [DarkGod](https://www.patreon.com/darkgodone), the creator of ToME and T-Engine.
 The program is provided "as-is" without warranty of any kind.